 This article discusses how to pay after winning a house foreclosure auction, including methods, timing and procedures for payment.

-Let us assume that you have gone through process of a foreclosure auction all the way up until the point of winning the bid and having to pay for the home.
-How do you actually make payment?
+Let’s assume you’ve bid on a property at a foreclosure auction and ended up winning the bid.
+Now, how do you actually make payment?
 What methods of payment are acceptable?
 When is payment due?
-Read on…

 You Won the Bid…Now What?

-If you have just won a foreclosure auction as the highest bidder, congratulations!
+You have just won a foreclosure auction as the highest bidder, congratulations!
 Now you must seal the deal.
-In most cases, the foreclosure auction will request that funds are paid in full in a very short time.
+In most cases, funds must be paid in full in a very short time.

 Come to the Auction With Your Money Ready